 When to use VPN?

-As you’ve the read the above links, and very well know that in a VPN connection an encrypted tunnel is created that allows an uninterrupted flow of your data from your device to the VPN server, which acts as your representative to the public internet.
+As you’ve read the above links, and very well know that in a VPN connection an encrypted tunnel is created that allows an uninterrupted flow of your data from your device to the VPN server, which acts as your representative to the public internet.

-VPN is capable of providing high speeds, can successfully meet the needs of our movies buffs and YouTubers.
+VPN is capable of providing high speeds and it can successfully meet the needs of our movies buffs and YouTubers.
 But in this thing also, only your connection is encrypted and not your data, so I advise you to use SSL protocol while sending some confidential data.

-A VPN network can be used in low-risk situations like if you’re not accused of some crime that you may or may not have committed, or if you want to hide yourself from various tracking tools on the internet and simply browse the internet or download torrents.
+A VPN network can be used in low-risk situations like if you’re not accused of some crime that you may or may not have committed, or if you want to hide from various tracking tools on the internet and simply browse the internet or download torrents.
 They are also used to extend a company’s private network facilitating the employees to work from a remote location and still have access to the company’s resources.